akshay-n-gupta-official/E-commerce-SQL-Analysis/README.md

 By delving into customer behavior, product trends, and sales patterns, we will uncover hidden value that can inform key business decisions.

-We will find these patterns and calculate various metrics and KPIs that suit the data and the goal.
+We found these patterns and calculate various metrics and KPIs that suit the data and the goal.